Updated on September 25, 2020

 While most parents worry least about Dad having lice out of everyone in the household, occasionally as an afterthought, people say “oh, wait...can you get lice in a beard!”.
 We have been treating head lice for over 20 years and have only come across beard lice three times, out of over half a million cases we’ve treated.

-Head lice will use any hair that is accessible to them to get to the human blood; they are parasites who feed on the blood three times daily.
-They appear to much prefer the head over the face.
-The likely reason for that is the head is warmer than the face, therefore the temperature is optimal for lice survival.
+Lice use hair as a ladder to get to the skin.
+Head lice will use any hair accessible to them to get to the human blood; they are parasites who feed on blood three times daily.
+Human blood is their only food source.
+Whereas lice can use the beard to crawl up to the face to get blood, they appear to much prefer the head over the face.
+The likely reason for that is the top of the head is warmer than the face, therefore the temperature is optimal for lice survival.

 Can You Get Head Lice In a Beard?

 So it is possible, although unlikely, that a person will find head lice or nits in his beard.
 But when men call us specifically to ask “can lice live on beards?
 Because I’m pretty sure I have beard lice,” we will usually respond “do you have children?”
 Because most cases of lice are brought into the household by children.
 If you have young children, then you are at increased risk for getting head lice from the kids.
 But if an adult appears to have lice in his beard and there is no obvious connection to a case of head lice in the family, it is much more likely to be a case of pubic lice, which live in body hair including beards.

 While we are the best at removing head lice, we are not able to treat or advise people with body lice, pubic lice, or other types of bugs.
 You should seek medical help for any case of lice that appears to affect other body parts than the head.

 How To Get Rid Of Beard Lice?